 Conflicts caused by mind maps

-It is possible, even common, that the mental maps of two individuals disagree with each other.
-This is because mind maps are not just perceptions of our own spaces, they are also perceptions of places you have never seen and areas that are mostly unfamiliar to you.
+It is possible, common, even, that the mind maps of two individuals are at odds with each other.
+This is because mind maps are not just perceptions of our own spaces, they are also perceptions of places you’ve never seen and areas that are mostly unfamiliar to you.
 Mind maps based on assumptions or conjectures can significantly affect human interaction.

 Means and mind mapping

-Social media, news reports, and movies can vividly depict far away places for a person to create their own mind maps.
-Photographs are often used as the basis for mind maps, especially for famous places.
-This is what makes the horizons of popular cities like Manhattan easily recognizable even to people who have never visited.
-Unfortunately, representations of the media do not always give accurate representations of places and can lead to the formation of error-ridden mind maps.
-Looking at a country on a map with an inappropriate scale, for example, can make a nation appear larger or smaller than it really is.
+Social media, news reports, and movies can vividly depict faraway places so that a person can create their own mind maps.
+Photographs are often used as a basis for mind maps, especially for famous places.
+This is what makes the skylines of popular cities like Manhattan easily recognizable even to people who have never visited.

 Downs, Roger M. és David Stea (1977).
 Maps in Minds.
 Reflections on Cognitive Mapping.New York: Harper & Row